 (b) the Assignee User shall be liable for Capacity Charges in respect of the Assigned System Capacity;

-(c) the Capacity Charges payable by the Assignee User shall be the same Capacity Charges that would have otherwise been payable by the Assignor User for the Assigned System Capacity but for the assignment (which shall, for the avoidance of doubt be at the published Exit Transmission Services rate applicable for each Day during the Assignment Period)
+(c) the Capacity Charges payable by the Assignee User shall be the Capacity Charges that would have otherwise been payable by the Assignee User for the Assigned System Capacity had that capacity been allocated to the Assignee User (and not assigned to it) which shall, for the avoidance of doubt, be at the published Exit Transmission Services rate applicable for each Day during the Assignment Period.

 6.3.4 Where a System Capacity Assignment is made which comprises Enduring Annual NTS Exit (Flat) Capacity the Assignee User shall be deemed to have been allocated the Enduring Annual NTS Exit (Flat) Capacity (comprising the Assigned System Capacity) with effect from the time from which, in accordance with paragraphs 3.2.6(c) and 3.2.10, a User was first registered as holding the Enduring Annual NTS Exit (Flat) Capacity.